baro77/baro77/README.md

 # Andrea Barontini

-IT and networking professional, crypto & blockchain enthusiastic, science and tech hungry guy :simple_smile:
+IT and networking professional, crypto & blockchain enthusiastic, science and tech hungry guy 🙂